threefoldfoundation/threefold_data/content/blog/internet_is_growing_wild/internet_is_growing_wild.md

 ---
-id: threefold_tech
+id: threefold_foundation
 title: Internet is growing wild
-tags: [tech, internet, edge-cloud]
+tags: [tech, sustainability]
 image: ./wild.png
-image_caption: internet
-excerpt: Our mission is to empower and inspire people to recognize abundance by living new experiences one hour at a time.
+image_caption: Internet is growing wild
+excerpt: A big majority of users in the world connect to servers that are not present in their region and as such experience higher costs and low performance.
+According to a study of datacentermap.com 80% of the datacenters of the current Internet service providers are based in the U.S. and Europe.
+The rest of the world has scarce Internet resources dotted around territories.
 authors: [andreas_hartl]
 created: 2019-12-05
 ---